-Item 20: Pre-Hearing or Pre-Charge Discovery Should judges under investigation have more access to CJP's investigatory material?
+Item 20: Pre-Hearing or Pre-Charge Discovery

+CJP's discovery obligations should not be expanded to include investigatory material.

-The Committee heard from judicial officers and attorneys who have represented judges before CJP, some of whom asked that CJP 's discovery obligation be broadened.
+The Committee heard from judicial officers and attorneys who have represented judges before CJP, some of whom asked that CJP's discovery obligation be broadened.